Conforming Loan Limits Versus NON-QM Loans

 We also offer NON-QM Jumbo Mortgages for borrowers with credit scores down to 500.

-What Triggered Conforming Versus NON-QM Loan Limits
+What Triggered Conforming Loan Limits Versus NON-QM Loans?

 Real Estate and Mortgage Industry Experts credit the conforming loan limits increases for two years in a row being triggered due to rising home prices.